 Tip 5 - Use encryption at rest and also in transit

-There is no reason why your communications or data cannot be encrypted at rest or in transit.
-49% of organisations leave their databases unencrypted*.
+There is no reason why you cannot encrypt your communications or data at rest or in transit.
+However, 49% of organizations leave their databases unencrypted*.
 All the AWS services support encryption of data at rest or in transit.

 Tip 6 - Go serverless, where possible

-Serverless technology is an excellent way to since it scales with demand automatically.
-Your existing PHP scripts can become serverless using the AWS Lambda and custom runtimes.
+Serverless technology is an excellent way since it scales with demand automatically.
+In addition, your existing PHP scripts can become serverless using the AWS Lambda and custom runtimes.

 Tip 7 - Use a Content Delivery Network (or CDN)

 You can use a CDN for both static/dynamic content and API services.
 The AWS CloudFront CDN provides many services that will generally make your site or app more responsive.
-Using a CDN is not expensive and will significantly enhance your customer experience.
+In addition, using a CDN is not expensive and will significantly enhance your customer experience.